Kieeran/FPS-Game/README.md

 - AI Bots with a hybrid FSM–Behavior Tree architecture:
     + High-level states: Idle, Patrol, Combat
     + Detailed behaviors implemented as BT tasks: LookAround, ScanArea, Seek, AimAtPlayer, Attack
+    + Hierarchical pathfinding system combining graph-based and navigation mesh approaches:
+      * Dijkstra’s algorithm is used to compute paths between zones at the strategic level
+      * Unity NavMesh is used for local pathfinding and movement within individual zones
 - Zone-based spatial reasoning system:
     + ZoneData and InfoPoint structures support area scanning, tactical positioning, and target pursuit
+    + These spatial data are baked in the Unity Editor and serialized as ScriptableObjects, providing a structured and persistent representation of the environment
+    + At runtime, the system loads and leverages these data to support AI decision-making and navigation processes
-    + Enables bots to evaluate visible areas, select navigation targets, and perform contextual pathfinding
+    + This approach enables bots to evaluate visible areas, select navigation targets, and perform contextual pathfinding

 # How to Run
 ## In Unity Editor